HsuChe/Stock-Market-Analysis/README.md

     * lowest price: **The lowest price the stock achieve that day**
     * closing price: **The final price before the market closes for the day**
     * trade volume: **The volume that the stock was traded for that day**
-* The dataset is orginized in alphabetical order where the same ticker name are listed one after another.
+* The dataset is organized in alphabetical order where the same ticker name are listed one after another.

 * Download Dataset click [HERE](https://github.com/HsuChe/VBA_challenge/blob/859645443db611a216dec442c8de9bc2721df457/Resources/Multiple_year_stock_data.xlsx)